"Reckon Fred'd take a bit of Cockroach Cluster if I told him they were peanuts?"—Ron Weasley, Harry Potter and the

 No double-boiler?
 No problem

 I don't have a double boiler, but melting chocolate without one is super easy.
 Add 2 inches of water to a medium saucepan and place a heat-proof glass bowl over the top.
 There should be space between the top of the water and the bottom of the bowl to allow for slow and gentle heating, so choose a bowl that is large enough that it simply hovers above the water without touching it.
 Heat over low, stirring occasionally and turning the heat down if the water begins to boil (which can scorch your chocolate and result in a grainy texture).

 A note for special diets

-These Cockroach Clusters are grain-free, gluten-free, refined sugar-free, and friendly for Paleo diets.
+These Cockroach Clusters are grain-free, gluten-free, and can be made friendly for Paleo or refined sugar-free diets.
 In addition to the pecans, I also use nut butter in this recipe.
-Almond butter is a great nut butter option if you’re strict Paleo.
-If you’re not, peanut butter is my favorite nut butter choice.
+Almond butter is a great nut butter option if you're strict Paleo.
+If you're not, peanut butter is my favorite nut butter choice.

 LOOKING FOR MORE HARRY POTTER-INSPIRED RECIPES?